Activities Involving Radiation Sources Subject to Authorisation

 In most cases, practices involving radiation sources (referred to as "handling" in previous radiation protection law) require a licence in accordance with the Strahlenschutzgesetz (Radiation Protection Act).
 According to section 3 (73) of the Strahlenschutzgesetz 2020, practice is defined as "a human activity that may increase the exposure of persons to radiation from a radiation source and is treated as a planned exposure situation".

 Depending on the type and hazard potential of the intended practice, radiation protection law provides for different licensing procedures:

-- Two-stage authorisation procedure: If radiation protection measures are required already at the time of the setting up of facilities, a two-stage procedure in accordance with Sections 15 to 17 of the Strahlenschutzgesetz 2020 is to be applied.
-The first step is to obtain a building permit and the second step is to obtain a licence to carry out the practice.
+- Two-stage licensing procedure: If radiation protection measures are required already at the time of the setting up of facilities, a two-stage procedure in accordance with sections 15 to 17 of the Strahlenschutzgesetz 2020 is to be applied.
+The first step is to obtain a construction licence and the second step is to obtain a licence to carry out the practice.